tidalmigrations/tidalmigrations.github.io/pages/api/importing_to_excel.md

 You should import your data in the following order:

-1. Servers
+1. Virtualization Clusters
-2. Databases
+2. Servers
+3. Database Instances
-3. Applications
+4. Applications

 This order is especially important if you are planning to import dependencies for your Databases and Applications.
 Ie. If your Application has a dependency on a server, you need to have that server imported first for the dependency to be imported correctly.